blacktop/symbolicator/README.md

 You can set these ENV VARS to control the the outputed signature's metadata

-- `TARGET` The target binary. (e.g. com.apple.driver.AppleHIDKeyboard)
+- `TARGET` The target binary. (e.g. com.apple.driver.AppleMobileFileIntegrity)
-- `MAX_VERSION` The maximum version of the target binary.
+- `MAX_VERSION` The maximum version of the target darwin.
-- `MIN_VERSION` The minimum version of the target binary.
+- `MIN_VERSION` The minimum version of the target darwin.
 - `JSON_FILE` The path to the JSON file. (e.g. /path/to/sig.json)

 To generate signatures for `xnu`